10 sinking fund examples that actually work

 • Monthly savings: $100/month

 Example: If you celebrate Christmas and buy for 10+ people, $1200 is a safe benchmark.
-Planning ahead keeps your December stress-free and your credit card balance low.
+Planning keeps your December stress-free and your credit card balance low.

 #3.
 Annual insurance premiums